BluBambu/RemoteSensorAccess/README.md

 ![Architecture Diagram](docs/architecture_diagram.PNG)

-### Streaming Application

-TBD.

-### Software Device

-TBD.
-Use the [SensorsComboDriver](https://github.com/microsoft/Windows-driver-samples/tree/master/sensors/SensorsComboDriver) sample and adapt it to stream sensor data coming from the streaming protocol.

-### Streaming Protocol

-TBD.

 ## Demo

 Please see this project as a demo: https://github.com/BluBambu/RemoteMultiplayerTennis - users can use their phones to play virtual tennis.